NainJp/APlayKit-Android/README.md

 # APlayKit-Android

-APlayKit is a softwar developers kit for the hearable device "APlay".
+APlayKit is a software developers kit for the hearable device "APlay".
 APlay let you notify information by voice from any apps.
 APlayKit can customise the notification and to enable receiving the intent like connection or user initiation events.

 ## Requisites